 For all patients and visitors:

-- You’ll be screened for symptoms of COVID-19.
+- You may be screened for symptoms of COVID-19.

-- You won’t be able to visit COVID-19 patients – regardless of your COVID-19 vaccination status.
+- You won’t be able to visit patients hospitalized for COVID-19 – regardless of your COVID-19 vaccination status.

-- Pediatric, newborn and special care nursery patients – Two parents/legal guardians (only one person for COVID-19 patients)
+- Pediatric, newborn and special care nursery patients – Two parents/legal guardians (only one person for patients with COVID-19)

-- Birth center patients – Two support people, including a doula (only one person for COVID-19 patients)
+- Birth center patients – Two support people, including a doula (only one person for patients with COVID-19)

 If you’re coming in for care, prepare for your appointment as you normally would.
 This includes bringing your ID, insurance information and any relevant medical history.
-Before your appointment, we’ll contact you to help you prepare for your visit.
-We have made several safety changes to our locations to help you continue to receive top-quality care.
+We’ve made several safety changes to our locations so you can continue to receive top-quality care.

-Masks or cloth face coverings must be worn over your mouth and nose for the duration of your appointment.
+Masks must be worn over your mouth and nose for the duration of your appointment.
 We appreciate your efforts to help protect yourself, our care teams and our entire community.